vincenthopf/librelinks2/CURSOR_MEMORY.md

 - Changes are immediately reflected in both mobile and desktop previews
 - The feature maintains compatibility with all themes
 - All padding values use pixels for consistency
+- The interactive interface is more intuitive for visual designers

 # Project Learnings and Documentation